SoulSong/springcloud-kubernetes-sample/README.md

 * Custom header for api-version
 * Add FeignHeaderInterceptor for throughing http-headers into the downstream service
 * Aggregate all services' swagger documents into gateway-service
+* Distribute rate limiting, using `token bucket algorithm`
+* Deploy redis with standalone mode in K8S, and export access port
 * okHttp3

 # How To Build & Deploy
 ```bash